The Ultimate Guide to Estuary Fishing

 Small baitfish such as herring, yellowtail, sprat. whitebait, anchovy, mullet and tailor can be caught by a variety of means. ln some states, notably Queensland, a bait net is legal and can be used to quickly harvest a supply of small fish.
 Cast nets are also legal in Queensland.
 Other states have varying restrictions on the use of these implements.
 The usual method of catching larger live bait is to use a very small hook baited with prawns or dough on a light line.
 Berley is often used to attract the bait and get them biting.

-Plastic. glass or mesh bait traps also work very well, especially for ‘poddy’ mullet.
+Plastic, glass or mesh bait traps also work very well, especially for ‘poddy’ mullet.
 Once again, check local laws on what you can keep and what must be released alive.

 Keeping Bait Alive

 Most baits are more effective when fished alive rather than dead.
 This is particularly so in the case of small fish, yabbies, and prawns.
 Many keen anglers fit their boats with live bait tanks to ensure such baits are in prime condition when the fishing area is reached.
-It is possible to use any suitable sized container such as a large bucket or garbage bin for a bait tank.
+It is possible to use any suitably sized container such as a large bucket or garbage bin for a bait tank.
 So long as some of the water is replaced regularly, the bait will be fine for a full days fishing.